All the interviews, articles and blogs to do with Matthew Bezzina, CEO at Cuorium Technologies, on the eCabs website will fall under this tag.

 eCabs has been increasingly focusing on the technology side of business.
 Does this now define the organisation?

-eCabs today is a mobility product and technology company employing over 50 technologists with 10 nationalities in 5 different countries.
+eCabs today is a mobility product and technology company employing over 50 technologists with ten nationalities in five different countries.
 The number increased substantially over the past 17 months and will be exponentially growing in the medium to long term as we continue building our fully IP-owned tech platform drawing upon 11 years of invaluable experience operating in one of the world’s most dense road networks.
 We see the future in our mobility business as one that is defined by data aggregation and machine learning.
 To enable machine-made decisions at speed and scale as well as exponential improvements and product automation.
 This level of intensive optimisation will enable us to be always faster and cheaper, without ever compromising on service levels.

 eCabs record growth